quickfeed/quickfeed/doc/teacher.md

   Course repositories are repositories with names `assignments`, `tests` or `course-info`.
   If you already have such repositories in your organization, you will have to remove (or temporarily rename) them in order to be able to create a new course.

+### Notifications

+Teachers may receive lots of email notifications when students use GitHub.
+To turn off such notifications for all your organizations, you can follow these steps:

+1. Click [Notifications](https://github.com/settings/notifications) (make sure you are logged in first)
+2. Uncheck Automatically watch repositories

+You can find more details about alternative ways to turn off notifications [here](https://stackoverflow.com/questions/25108169/how-do-i-turn-off-automatic-notification-subscription-for-new-repositories-in-a).
+However, it appears there is no per-organization approach to turn of notifications, in case you do want to receive notification for some of your other organizations.

 ## Course

 ### Course repositories structure